 To combat the opioid crisis, policymakers have employed prescription drug monitoring programs and prescribing guidelines.
 These efforts have resulted in lower prescription rates, but do not address the underlying problem of untreated pain that integrated pain management models (incorporating pharmacologic, psychological/behavioral, physical, and occupational therapies) can effectively address.

 The goal of this project is to better understand the impact of the COVID-19 pandemic on the ongoing opioid epidemic.
-We will conduct individual semi-structured interviews with providers at Duke Health about the health system’s capacity to maintain its response to the opioid epidemic during COVID.
+We are conducting individual semi-structured interviews with providers at Duke Health about the health system’s capacity to maintain its response to the opioid epidemic during COVID.
 We will use this data to inform short-term decisions on how to sustain, adapt, and modify programs for patients most at risk of opioid-related harms.

 - Reducing recidivism